DCC-EX/WebThrottle-EX/README.md

 To load the Chrome DevTools to look at logging and be able to manually enter "write" commands for testing, click on the Menu (the 3 vertical dots in the upper right hand corner of the Chrome Window), then select "more tools" and then "Developer Tools".
-Or you can just hit "Cntrl-Shift-I".
+Or you can just hit "Ctrl-Shift-I".

 ## Getting started